chkao831/Algo_learning_notes/Hashmap/Leetcode_1_Two-sum.md

             hashmap[nums[i]] = i
 ```
 #### Remark:
 - For the one-pass approach, I originally misplaced the addition line `hashmap[nums[i]] = i` immediately after entering the for loop.
-It doesn't work because of the nature of hashmap, this overwrites the value corresponding to a key when we're looking for its complement.
+It doesn't work because of the nature of hashmap, such an arrangement overwrites the value corresponding to a key when we're looking for its complement.
 Hence, as an example, we wouldn't find a solution in such a case: `[3, 3], target = 6`.
 #### Submission:
 ```
 Runtime: 124 ms, faster than 45.61% of Python3 online submissions for Two Sum.
 Memory Usage: 15.2 MB, less than 24.03% of Python3 online submissions for Two Sum.
 ```
 ```
+Runtime: 121 ms, faster than 47.40% of Python3 online submissions for Two Sum.
+Memory Usage: 15.1 MB, less than 63.71% of Python3 online submissions for Two Sum.
 ```
 #### Complexity:
 - Time: O(n)